Sharing is caring!

 An image showing 7 places where to sell handmade items on a yellow background.

-Thanks to the internet and social media, it is easier than ever to run your own business from home selling handmade products!
+Thanks to the internet and social media, it is easier than ever to sell your crafts online!

 There has never been a better time to start a craft business!